Foxglove Pink Gin

 This product is currently out of stock and unavailable.

-The cream petals have strong blushes of pink and apricot that blend to the most perfect pastel shades before gradually turning white.
+The cream petals have strong blushes of pink and apricot that blend to the most perfect pastel shades before ever so gradually turning white.
 The whole effect is spectacular.
-The flowers mass together on one side of the strong stems.
-Up to 10 stems can grow from each plant.
-They are excellent for picking.
+The highly pickable flowers mass together on one side of the strong stems.

-This tall, showy plant is a striking addition to any garden and adds a nice element of vertical colour.
-Foxgloves, or digitalis look best grouped toward the back of a bed, where their tall blossoms will brighten any spot.
+These tall, showy, biennial plants are a striking addition to the garden because they add a nice element of vertical colour.
+Foxgloves, or Digitalis look best grouped toward the middle or back of a bed, where their tall blossoms will create moments of joy.

-Foxglove blooms start to open at the bottom of the stalks and gradually move upward providing weeks of fantastic colour.
+Foxglove blooms start to open at the bottom of the stalks and gradually move upward, providing fantastic, successive colour over the weeks.

 Plant Foxgloves into well drained soil, water in and keep moist in active growth.
 This short lived perennial sets viable seed which can be left to naturalise, or collected for sowing.
 They will flower from the seed in their second year.

 The individual flowers are about the size and shape of a thimble.
-Fairies are said to have sewn gloves for foxes from their petals.
+Fairies are said to have sewn gloves for foxes from their petals, so they could sneak in and steal the chickens.

 Supplied as: Pots